This post may contain affiliate links which means I earn a commission for purchases made through links in this post at no extra cost to you. .

 Basically you’re setting yourself up to create a good habit, and to keep at it.

 I use the Fitbit system on my phone–the app + the actual tracker.
 But I also take advantage of a physical planner as well.
 It’s so incredibly rewarding for me to see my hard work all charted out on paper!

 If you’re thinking about a tracker, go ahead and research them!
 Figure out a budget, and compare different models for features and pricing.
 If you don’t have the money for one, check with your insurance company.
 Some will actually send you a simple pedometer for free through their ‘extra’ wellness benefits (you’ll have to dig in your account to find it!)
 Or try using an app that tracks it like the fitbit app.
 You don’t have to have the device to set up an account!
 Read about the Fitbit Charge 2 (what I use) and why I love it!

-*Or, go ahead and download the free fitness goals log sheets to keep track!
+*Or, go ahead and sign up for the Newsletter and get your free Fabulously Fit Planner to keep track!